Bob Adams (American football): Spokesperson

 He held the position of vice president of public affairs for the Church of Scientology International in 2009, and was a Reverend within the organization.
-Adams traveled to Melbourne, Australia in December 2009 for the World Religions Conference.
+Adams traveled to Melbourne, Australia, in December 2009 for the World Religions Conference.
 In an appearance on the Australian Broadcasting Corporation radio program hosted by Tony Eastley, AM, Adams stated, "From one church in 1954 to ... we're in 165 nations now; we have 8,000 churches, missions and groups right across this fair earth of ours."
 Adams disputed assertions of abuse within Scientology publicized on the floor of the Australian Senate by Senator Nick Xenophon and commented, "It's not that the allegations aren't serious charges; the fact of the matter is that they are unsubstantiated rumours.
 Many of these so-called charges, so-called allegations are very old.
 I mean, 12 or 15 years ago, these incidents occurred, were thoroughly reviewed."
 Regarding statements by Senator Xenophon that women within Scientology who became pregnant were pressured into having abortions, Adams said, "That's someone's statement of... it's totally false.
 There's no proof whatsoever; no one has ever made... no one has come forward and said here's the proof."
 Adams asserted to The Age that all of the critical statements made by Senator Xenophon about Scientology in the Australian Senate were "meritless".
 He commented, "One way to measure that is how law enforcement responds to any of these allegations.
 There has been no interest because there has been no evidence.
 Apostates are not credible witnesses, like former spouses or employees - they are trying to find a reason why they departed."

 In July 2010 the Church of Scientology International publicized a "Scientology Newsroom" website tailored for members of the media; Adams was one of four international representatives for Scientology listed as "Spokespersons".
 Adams served as vice president of the Church of Scientology International in 2010.
 In his role as Scientology spokesman, he commented to The Seattle Times in August 2010 that critical articles including revelations from former members published in that year by the St. Petersburg Times of Florida were "based on lies by 'apostates' who want to see the church fail".
 Adams asserted, "The history of all new religions is they go through a time of trial where the public is skeptical."
 He stated that increased attention in the media to the organization could help to recruit more members, "It's a new religion.
 Whatever publicity we get, people are curious."

 Personal life

 Adams's first child was born December 8, 1971.
-In 1972, Adams and his wife Marilyn resided with their baby son in Pittsburgh, Pennsylvania; they had a house in Bethel Park.
+In 1972, Adams and his wife Marilyn resided with their baby son in Pittsburgh; they had a house in Bethel Park.
 In 2006, Adams was divorced, and had one child.